aspose-total/Aspose.Total-Products/total/en/java/conversion/dot-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to PPTM via Java or Online App" h2="DOT to PPTM conversion by using on premise Java API within any Java J2SE, J2EE, J2ME applications without using Microsoft<sup>&reg;</sup> PowerPoint or Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Developers often need to convert DOT files to PPTM programmatically.
+Fortunately, this process can be automated with the help of the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/).
+This library provides a few simple steps to render the DOT file into a PPTM.

+The first step is to load the DOT file using [Aspose.Words for Java](https://products.aspose.com/words/java/).
+This library provides the ability to convert the DOT file into HTML.

+The second step is to use the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) to create a new Presentation.
+This library allows you to write HTML content into the Presentation and save it as a PPTM.

+Once the HTML content has been written into the Presentation, the PPTM can be saved.
+This process is quick and easy with the help of the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/).

-Often times developers have to convert DOT file to PPTM programmatically.
-By using the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) you can automate the rendering process in a few simple steps.
-You can load your DOT file by using [Aspose.Words for Java](https://products.aspose.com/words/java/) and convert it to HTML.
-After that by using powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/) you can create a new Presentation, write HTML content in it, and save it as PPTM.
+The File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/) provide a simple and efficient way to convert DOT files to PPTM programmatically.
+By using the powerful PowerPoint manipulation Java API [Aspose.Slides for Java](https://products.aspose.com/slides/java/), developers can quickly and easily create a new Presentation, write HTML content into it, and save it as a PPTM.
+This process is quick and easy with the help of the File Automation Java libraries [Aspose.Total for Java](https://products.aspose.com/total/java/).
+With this library, developers can easily convert DOT files to PPTM in a few simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}